MaastrichtU-IDS/best-practices/website/docs/publish-rdf-data.md

 :::

-# Deploy a serverless API
+## Deploy a serverless API for triplestore

 Deploying an API to access and explore your SPARQL endpoint is really easy to do with [grlc.io](http://grlc.io/).
 You just need to define a few SPARQL queries in a GitHub repository, and grlc.io will handle everything else to expose a Swagger API (aka.
 Open API) to access your knowledge graph.